-Baseball season is fully in the swing of things.
+Baseball season is back.
 And, of course, you'll probably want to meet up with friends before or after the game – so to help you out, here is a list of bars in the area around Am Fam Field.

 To keep things simple – and close to the stadium, we limited our list to establishments operating near the stadium.